When should you accept a chargeback, and how do you go about getting the additional credit put back on your account?

 Nope!
 As a consumer, you have rights and a lot of options if you’ve been wronged by a business.
-While a chargeback is one official avenue meant to protect consumers from shady business practices, there are many others.
-The first step to protecting yourself is knowing your consumer rights, and deciding from there what’s the best way to fight back against shady businesses — whether that’s with a chargeback or some other avenue.
+Although a chargeback is a forma way to protect consumers from shady business practices, there are many other ways to fight back against unethical companies.
+The first step is knowing your consumer rights, and deciding what’s the best way to fight back against shady businesses,whether that’s with a chargeback or some other approach.

 Best of the Best.
 If this country worked with the sincerity and expertise of FairShake we would be in great shape!Allie, real FairShake customer